enze-chen/enze-chen.github.io/_posts/2024-03-16-mse-traits.md

 ### But wait!
 What if none of these traits apply to me?

 Have no fear!
-The list above is not exhaustive and you might still find MSE to be the perfect home for you.
+The list above is not exhaustive and you might still find MSE to be the perfect home for you, especially as you'll develop them as you progress through the major.
 If you have any questions or concerns, the best way to resolve them is to [contact us](mailto:mse-advising@lists.stanford.edu) and we can chat more.